GluuFederation/docs-ce-prod/docs/source/user-management/idm-sync.md

 # IDM Synchronization

 ## Overview
-Gluu exposes a REST service to obtain user entries that have been updated in the local Gluu database after a specified timestamp.
+Gluu exposes a REST service to obtain user entries that have been updated or have been added in the local Gluu database after a specified timestamp.
 The endpoint resides alongside the [SCIM endpoints](../api-guide/scim-api.md/) and reuses the same [protection policy](./scim2.md/#api-protection), however, it is not part of the SCIM standard itself.

 ## Service specification